Play Live Radio

 That includes individuals who had a breast biopsy with pathology that shows atypical cells or lobular carcinoma in situ.
 It also includes patients who have a close relative (a mother, sister, or daughter) under the age of 50 with a breast cancer and/or ovarian cancer diagnosis, or have a known genetic mutation predisposing them to breast cancer development.

-Eligible patients can schedule an appointment to learn more about their individual risk factors and explore strategies to reduce that risk.
+Eligible patients can schedule an appointment to learn more about their risk factors and explore strategies to reduce them.

 She started her broadcasting career in the UK, in both radio and television for BBC News, 95.8 Capital FM and Sky News and was awarded by Prince Philip for her services to radio and journalism in 2007.